miltonmcdonald1986/memoir/chapters/fear.md

 A couple of stories in particular illustrate what I mean.
 These were the kinds of things that circulated first through chain letters and later through email, social media, and YouTube.

-One story that frightened me involved the Black‑Eyed Children, mysterious figures said to knock on doors at night.
+One story that frightened me involved the <a href="https://www.pararational.com/brian-bethel-the-black-eyed-kids/">Black‑Eyed Children</a>, mysterious figures said to knock on doors at night.
 I was told that as long as I never let them into my home, I would be safe, but if they were allowed inside, something terrible would happen.
 What made the story especially frightening was that these children were said to prey on a person's compassion.
 They would beg for food, claim someone was chasing them, or ask for shelter.
 According to the story, that was how they lured people into letting them in.

 I was terrified of these children and desperately hoped I would never encounter them.
 It wasn't until years later that I learned the story originated in a tabloid account from the 1980s.
 Its origins had nothing to do with Christian teaching; it was simply an urban legend that had found its way into religious circles.
 But the fear it produced in me was real.